Babydoll Sheep Breeders Australia

 Fortunately there is a simple, inexpensive DNA test that can be done to find out whether a sheep is carrying Gaucher.

-Despite its name, Gaucher Disease is not an infectious disease like Ovine Brucellosis but a genetic fault.
+Despite its name, Gaucher Disease is not an infectious disease like Ovine Brucellosis but a recessive genetic fault.
 It is possible to eradicate Gaucher from a Babydoll flock.

-The only way to find out if a sheep carries the Gaucher Disease gene is to DNA test and that is pretty easy to do - just a couple of drops of blood on a special collection card sent off to the testing lab.
+The only way to find out if a sheep carries the Gaucher gene is to DNA test and that is pretty easy to do - just a couple of drops of blood on a special collection card sent off to the testing lab.
 Where both parents have been shown to be Gaucher Free, their lambs will also be Gaucher Free by pedigree.

 Excuses we have heard for not testing for Gaucher (none of these are true):

-• We don't have Gaucher in WA
+• We don't have Gaucher in our area

 - Because Gaucher is specific to Babydolls and Southdowns, many vets have not heard of it